wur-bioinformatics/introduction-to-bioinformatics/week1.md

 - Transfer of information from annotated genomes in GenBank.
 %#% The eukaryotic and prokaryotic RefSeq links lead to soon to be redundant pages.
 In contrast to GenBank, RefSeq records are owned by NCBI and can be updated to maintain annotation.
-The current release is 222 from January 8, 2024 and contains ~305 million proteins from ~145,000 organisms.
+The current release is 222 from the 8{sup}`th` of January 2024 and contains ~305 million proteins from ~145,000 organisms.

 The RefSeq accessions directly provide information on [molecule types](https://www.ncbi.nlm.nih.gov/books/NBK21091/table/ch18.T.refseq_accession_numbers_and_mole/?report=objectonly).
 For example, `NC_` accessions denote complete genomes, `NP_` accessions denote proteins in one genome, and `WP_` accessions denote proteins in multiple genomes.